gmawdo/graymamba/README.md

 Contact
 -------

-For any questions or support, please open an issue on GitHub or contact us at https://www.originmatters.co.
+For any questions or support, please open an issue on GitHub.

 Thank you for using Secure Provenance Tracking Filesystem.
 We are committed to providing a secure and reliable filesystem solution.